Staffing

 They cannot rapidly scale staffing when workloads increase.

-Instead, House offices operate inside relatively fixed annual budgets called Member Representational Allowances (MRAs).
+Instead, House offices operate inside relatively fixed annual budgets called Member Representational Allowances, or MRAs.

 These budgets fund nearly every aspect of congressional operations including: